teresa-canasbajo/bdd-driveratt/eye_tracking/recording/README.md

 - You need to have Pupil Capture running on the background at all times during the experiment.

 The idea is that, if in your Psychopy code you import the zmq_socket function and then you call the function socket.start_calibration() then it will open Pupil Capture, run the calibration, then close the screen.
 Next, you call the socket.start_recording() and then just put the rest of your code that normally would run your experiment just below.
 At the end add socket.stop_recording().

+Notes: If more than one device using the eyetracker's ip address (127.0.0.1), consider using different ports to distinguish them.

 ### FUNCTIONS ###
 	connect(): Connect to the defined ZMQ socket.
 Run this after initialising the socket object in your experiment.